Language and Literature

 Introduction to PAFT (Purpose, Audience, Form, Tone)

-• Audience: Who the text is aimed at; IB: Consider age, cultural context, and perspective of readers
+The people the text is intended for.
+Consider age, cultural context, and perspective.

 Introduction to Analytical Essay (Textual Analysis)